Last Updated: February 22, 2023

 Boardwalk across the Plitvice Lakes

-But, since you are going to spend the whole day there, it’s totally worth it.
 The ticket includes a sightseeing ride, in which you can really experience the stunning waterfalls on the lakes.
 You also get a boat ride, which will allow you to see all that beauty up close!

-But, you won’t go to a national park and not go hiking, right?
-Luckily, there are a couple of hiking trails in this national park and they are not too difficult.
+There are a couple of hiking trails in this national park and they are not too difficult.
 However, there are some pretty steep ascents you are going to have to make, so be prepared for that.
 Remember to pack a pair of hiking shoes and some appropriate clothing.
 Oh, and if you want to camp, there is a nice campsite outside the park.

 Plitvice Pool Green